Chapter

 they would look for their keepers and jump on their laps to get petted;

-Mr. Belyaev’s selective control.
-In other words they were byproducts
+Mr. Belyaev’s selective control as byproducts

 of selection.